 On these pages you will find renderings of the soon-to-be reimagined Navy Pier, video from James Corner speaking about the redesign and its importance to our world-class city as well as more information about The Centennial Vision and Pierscape.

-Phase I of the redevelopment will occur in stages over the next 20 months.
-The two primary construction periods will occur between September 2013 and Memorial Day 2014, then again between Labor Day 2014 and Memorial Day 2015.
-Limited construction activity may take place between Memorial Day and Labor Day 2014, but will be planned in a way that minimizes the impact on Pier operations during the summer.
+Phase I of the redevelopment is occurring in stages and is scheduled to be completed by 2016 for Navy Pier’s centennial anniversary.
+Current construction periods will occur between Labor Day 2014 and Memorial Day 2015, then again between Labor Day 2015 and mid-2016.
+Limited construction activity may take place between Memorial Day and Labor Day 2015, but will be planned in a way that minimizes the impact on Pier operations during the summer.

 Phase I projects include transformation of South Dock into a more engaging, greener space with new paved surfaces, more seating and additional social areas; conversion of the South Arcade indoor walkway into a Chicago-themed food experience; and creation of a lighted water fountain/ice skating rink in Polk Bros Park.